-PIVI enhances a partner’s educational activities around the importance of flu vaccines.
+PIVI enhances a partner’s educational activities around the importance of flu and other pandemic vaccines.

-PIVI can help strengthen some of the core areas of pandemic preparedness including the creation of systems to distribute the vaccine and to get the vaccines to people who need them.
+PIVI is helping to strengthen some of the core areas of pandemic preparedness including the creation of systems to distribute pandemic influenza vaccine, as well as COVID-19 vaccine – getting the vaccines to people who need them.